Dec 1, 2025

 • Smart cities and infrastructure monitoring

-• In places where it is essential to "make quick and intelligent decisions without over-relying on the cloud", the value of Edge AI shines.
+• At places where it is necessary to "make quick and intelligent decisions on-site without overly relying on the cloud", the value of Edge AI is expressed.

-• Edge AI is AI that performs inference on-site rather than in the cloud
+• Edge AI is AI that conducts inference on field devices rather than the cloud

 • The flow is

-large data training on the cloud while making instant decisions on the edge,
+learning from large data on the cloud, and making immediate decisions at the edge,